Estimote/iOS-SDK/README.md

   * CoreLocation.framework
   * SystemConfiguration.framework

-  After you add them your project settings should look like on the screenshot below.
+  After you add them your project settings should look like the screenshot below.

   ![ScreenShot LinkWithBinaryLibraries](http://estimote.com/api/BuildPhasesScreenshot.png)